python-needle/needle/README.md

 Documentation
 -------------

-Full documentation is on [Read the Docs](http://needle.readthedocs.org/).
+Full documentation available on [Read the Docs](http://needle.readthedocs.org/).

+If you'd like to build the documentation yourself, first install ``sphinx``:

+    pip install sphinx

+Then run:

+    cd docs
+    make html

+The documentation will then be available browsable from ``docs/_build/index.html``.

 Running Needle's test suite
 ---------------------------

     $ nosetests